BenCat07/Voxalia/README.md

 ### The short of the license is:

+(This portion is not a legal notice, only the "long version" is!)

 - You can do basically whatever you want (within reason), except you may not hold any developer liable for what you do with the software.
+- You may also not sell or relicense the game without explicit permission granted by FreneticXYZ.

+### "In Human Terms":

+(This portion is not a legal notice, only the "long version" is!)

+- The license is complete and shouldn't be relied on or considered final.
+- Anyone can do what they want with the code, excluding:
+	- We own this software and we can sell this software.
+You do not own the software, nor can you sell it!
+	- You can also not change the license at all, ever.
+	- We can do what we want with this code, and the license for it.
+	- If you copy out the code or any big piece of it, you MUST include a copy of the license!
+	- There are things in here under their own licenses, both those licenses and the main license apply to those pieces if they are acquired from within here.
+	- You may not hold a developer liable or at fault for anything you or anyone else does with this software.

 ### The long version of the license follows:

-The MIT License (MIT)
+The Frenetic License (FreneticLicense)

+Based upon the MIT license, though heavily modified.

-Copyright (c) 2016 FreneticXYZ
+Copyright (C) 2016 FreneticXYZ

+WARNING: This license is not yet fully reviewed and complete!
+AS SUCH: we do not recommend using it!
+FURTHER: for this specific version of the license, if a future version of this license exists within reasonable access, it is assumed to supersede this license, even for this older copy of the Software (as defined below) containing this early notice.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any and all persons or parties obtaining a copy of this software (IE code and any associated documentation files, the "Software"), to deal in the Software with minimal restriction, including without limitation the rights to use, copy, modify, merge, publish, and/or distribute copies of the Software, and to permit any parties or persons to whom the Software is distributed to do so, subject to the following conditions:

+A: The Software, or any substantial portion of the Software shall not be sold, sub-licensed, or relicensed by any person or party other than that which is named by the copyright notice above (the "Software Owner"), as denoted by the "Copyright (C) yyyy" prefix.
+The software may additionally be sold or sub-licensed (but not relicensed) by any person or party permitted to do so by the Software Owner, as granted at the Software Owner's discretion.
+Further, the Software Owner may permit, at the Softwar Owner's discretion, any seller of the Software to themselves grant this special right to other persons or parties.

+B: Any relicensing of the software is to be done and handled at the Software Owner's own discretion and control.
+No party, whether external or internal to the Software Owner's party, shall restrict or induce this action in any way, excluding through an official declaration from the Software Owner's party in and of itself.
+(EG in the case of a single person, that person alone may perform this action).

+C: Any portions of the Software not written or created by the Software Owner, but distributed with this license and same copyright holding notice, shall be considered copyright to the Software Owner, under the terms of this license, including all notices and final remarks.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+D: The above copyright notice, any associated warnings and notices, the titling for this license, and this permission notice shall all be included in full unmodified form in all copies or substantial portions of the Software.

+E: Portions of the Software imported from elsewhere, as denoted by them containing their own license notice within reasonable availability, shall be considered to be primarily licensed under the license included with said portion.
+HOWEVER, any usage of that portion of the software must be kept within the terms of this license if acquired from within this Software's distributions.
+To use any external software or software portion fully and solely within its own license, acquire that software or software portion from original distributions dedicated to that software or software portion, or distributions that license that software or software portion under terms that do not contain this notice or a similar notice.
+The above applies in particular to cases in which the software or software portion in question have been modified beyond original form.

+NOTE: In specific terms, one can generally safely copy less than one file's worth of code without it being considered substantial.
+Any amounts higher than that can be decided at the Software Owner's discretion or a court's decisions.
+If uncertain, contact the Software Owner first where possible.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,